 San Jose del Pacifico Weather

-Again, San Jose del Pacifico is at a high altitude in a cloud forest.
+Again, San Jose del Pacifico Oaxaca is at a high altitude in a cloud forest.
 It will probably rain a little bit most days.
 At night, it’s cold, so make sure to pack warm clothing.
 Many cabañas include a fireplace in the room to help with the chill during the night.

 Getting Around in San Jose del Pacifico